You may receive the following error message when you try to view, edit, download, duplicate, share, or attach a photo:

 See also: Your iCloud Storage Is Almost Full?

-When you enable iCloud Photo Library, every photos or videos you took will be upload to iCloud.
+When you enable iCloud Photo Library, every photo or video you took will be upload to iCloud.
 You will be able to access your photos anytime from any of your devices, your iPhone, iPad, Mac.
 This will help you save space.
-Your device will store the smaller, low resolution, versions of the photos but the original, full resolution, versions will be stored in iCloud.
+Your device will store the smaller, low resolution, versions of the photos but the original, full-resolution, versions will be stored in iCloud.

 If you are having this issue with your iPhone or iPad being unable to download photos or videos from your iCloud Photo Library, here is how you can fix: